rsdoiel/antenna/planet.md

 date: 2025-06-24, from: United Nations, Top Stories

-Once a teenager without legal status or access to education, Madiha Ali Changezi is now speaking out as a living example of what refugee resettlement can achieve.&nbsp;
+Once a teenager without legal status or access to education in Afghanistan, Madiha Ali Changezi is now speaking out as a living example of what refugee resettlement can achieve.&nbsp;

 <br>